SZD-12 Mucha 100: Development

 The SZD-12 Mucha (Fly) 100 was derived from the IS-2 Mucha-ter for use by aero clubs throughout Poland.
 Two hundred and ninety were built with 73 exported to several countries and an unknown number were licence-built in the People's Republic of China (PRC).

-Constructed from wood/plywood throughout, the Mucha 100 was much improved from the IS-2 Mucha, with smoother surfaces, better aerodynamics and comprehensive instruments and equipment including a KF-18 oxygen system, lighting and instruments for cloud flying.
-Pilot comfort was improved by slightly reclining the seat back and increasing legroom, and visibility was increased through a larger one-piece cockpit canopy.
+Constructed entirely from wood and plywood, the Mucha 100 represented a significant improvement over the IS-2 Mucha, featuring smoother surfaces, improved aerodynamics, and a more comprehensive suite of instruments and equipment.
+These included a KF-18 oxygen system, cockpit lighting, and instrumentation suitable for cloud flying.
+Pilot comfort was enhanced by a slightly reclined seatback and increased legroom, while visibility was improved through the adoption of a larger, one-piece cockpit canopy.

 Schempp-Hirth style airbrakes replaced the DFS style airbrakes of the IS-2, external mass balances fitted to the ailerons cured the tendency to flutter.
 The wing incidence was reduced to 2° to better align the fuselage with the airflow at higher speeds, reducing drag.
 Main designer was Władysław Okarmus, constructors were Jan Dyrek and Zbigniew Badura.
 The prototype was made in ZSLS No.5 in Krosno - it was the only prototype of SZD design that was not made in the SZD works in Bielsko.

 Flight trials commenced on 14 November 1953 in Krosno (first flight by Adam Zientek); a tendency to control surface flutter was resolved by mass balancing.
 After this and other improvements, the Mucha 100 was cleared for production as the SZD-12 Mucha 100.
 From 1954, 256 were built in ZSLS in Krosno, 14 in Gdańsk and 20 in Wrocław.

 Further improvements were incorporated into the SZD-12A Mucha 100A, which had the external mass balances replaced by weights in the leading edges of the ailerons, forward of the hinges.
 Another modification which was also applied retrospectively to earlier units was a re-located mainwheel, moved rearwards to reduce the weight on the tailwheel during ground handling.

 70 Mucha 100's were exported, mostly to the USSR, DDR, Italy, Switzerland and China in multiple orders; single examples were also exported to Austria, France, Finland and India.